xavier114/iOS-Emulator/README.md

 <h3>*The iPhone OS Store version doesn`t work at all due to a bug that will be fix soon!</h3>

 # License
 Since i've made the code from the ground up.
 All the code belong to this project.
-So you can participate of the developpement of this project.
+So you can participate in the developpement of this project.
 YOU ARE NOT ALLOWED TO COPY AND SELL OR CREATE ANOTHER PROJECT USING THIS SOURCE CODE.

 # Changelog